-The Henley Literary Festival was founded in 2007 and takes place at venues across Henley-on-Thames, including at the fourth oldest working theatre in the UK, on the site of an 18th century brewery and on a boat travelling up the River Thames.
+The Henley Literary Festival was founded in 2007 and takes place at venues across Henley-on-Thames, including an elegant Georgian mansion, the Victorian Town Hall and on a boat travelling up the River Thames.

 Please note: I have no commercial relationship with Henley Literary Festival.
 I’m just a book lover and book blogger keen to support my local literary festival.

 Henley Literary Festival 2019